kenoss/sabiniwm/README.md

 $ just install-sessions-head
 ```

-See also [tatarajo](https://github.com/kenoss/tatarajo) educational course.
+See also the [tatarajo](https://github.com/kenoss/tatarajo) educational course.

 ## How to run with udev backend